Passionate biologist venturing into the wonderful world of applied science.

 I am studying BSc Archaeology at the University of York.
 My primary interests are working on a ‘large scale’: archaeological field survey, GIS and digital methods, and utilising landscape and multiperiod approaches.
 Accordingly, my research combines field investigation and digital analysis in a multiperiod study of the Mid-Cheshire Ridge, testing the potential contribution of comparative viewshed analysis to understanding past reasoning and change in the landscape.

-I'm a 2nd year psychology MSci student specialising in developmental disorders.
+I'm a final year psychology MSci student specialising in developmental disorders.
 My project focuses around the development attention in infants and if certain maternal strategies scaffold joint attention and how this varies cross culturally in the UK and Uganda.

 I am a first year psychology undergraduate and I love the mind in all it's complexity.
 I am a mother of 3 children, ranging in age from 6 to 15.
 I was self-employed, successfully and solely running a barber shop for 6 years prior to starting university.
 I volunteer with HEY MIND as a peer support worker usually, for either teens or adults, but I am taking a break at present, in order to volunteer with SEED (an eating disorder charity) as an email buddy for a lady with anorexia.